Which place is cheaper, Prague or Vilnius?

 Prague may not make the list for most foodies, but you'll find what you need while you're in town.
 The meals are hearty and filling.
 There's lots of stew and dumplings that make for a soothing meal on a cold winter day.
 Goulash is a favorite dish at most of the traditional restaurants around town.

-Vilnius is a family-friendly place to visit.
+Vilnius is a family-friendly city.
 The city has a number of historic sights, but once your kids have had their fill, you can head to one of the outdoor or indoor play areas in the city center.
 There's also a toy museum and an Energy and Technology Museum that kids will enjoy.
 After a busy day, make sure you grab some ice cream to lift everyone's spirits.

 Prague is fantastic couple's destination with fun and romantic activities.
 Whether you're enjoy beautiful architecture, historical buildings, or a night out drinking, this city makes a great stop for a couple's vacation.